-- The word "amount" in the definition of "gross income" is to be interpreted widely. - The right to use the loan capital interest free (the right) has a monetary value. - Even though the receipt or accrual of the right is in a form other than money (in casu, the benefit of the use of an interest-free loan), which cannot be alienated or turned into money, it does not mean that the receipt of the right has no money value.
-The test to be applied in order to determine whether the receipt or accrual has a monetary value is an objective one and not subjective.1 - The value of the receipt or accrual in a form other than money (in casu, the right to use an interest-free loan) constitutes an "amount" that "accrues" to the taxpayer and should be included in the gross income of the taxpayer for the year of assessment in which the right is received by or accrued to the taxpayer.2 - For a benefit of this nature to be taxable the amount does not need to fall within paragraph (i) of the definition of "gross income" in section 1 (that is, a "taxable benefit" as defined in the Seventh Schedule to the Act).
+- The word "amount" in the definition of "gross income" is to be interpreted widely. - The right to use the loan capital interest free (the right) has a monetary value. - Even though the receipt or accrual of the right is in a form other than money (in this case the benefit of the use of an interest-free loan), which cannot be alienated or turned into money, it does not mean that the receipt of the right has no money value.
+The test to be applied in order to determine whether the receipt or accrual has a monetary value is an objective one and not subjective. - The value of the receipt or accrual in a form other than money (in this case, the right to use an interest-free loan) constitutes an "amount" that "accrues" to the taxpayer and should be included in the gross income of the taxpayer for the year of assessment in which the right is received by or accrued to the taxpayer.2

-1 On this point, Stander v CIR 1997 (3) SA 617 (C), 59 SATC 21 was found to incorrectly reflect the law.
+On this point, Stander v CIR 1997 (3) SA 617 (C), 59 SATC 21 was found to incorrectly reflect the law.